akecs512/MVC-tech-blog/README.md

 - `npm run lint`: checks for lint errors
 - `npm run lint-fix`: tries to fix lint errors
 - `npm run prettier-fix`: standardize all the formatting

+### Special Thanks
+  Thanks to Adamk72 for his help cleaning up the code and helping me make it work.

 ## License